Nobody should be forgotten about

 In the midst of the world's current crises and conflicts, it is crucial not to forget those who were already isolated and vulnerable, desperately requiring food, shelter, and healthcare—both locally and globally.
-In a world that aspires for peace and humanity, we implore you to extend peace of mind to individuals grappling with diseases like dementia.
+In a world that aspires for peace and humanity, we implore you to extend peace of mind to individuals grappling with disease and isolation.
 Even as we pray for global peace, some of the world's poorest people are fervently urging "don't forget about me".

 Dementia and Cancer Care in Nepal

 In Pokhara, Nepal, Hartaj faces the dual challenges of battling stomach cancer and dementia.
 As time passed, the disheartening effects of dementia led to confusion, anxiety, and fear, causing him to feel increasingly isolated and lonely.
 Unable to comprehend his cancer symptoms and treatment, Hartaj began to forget his own life and those he cherished.